sogladev/TwitchEmotes-335/README.md

 *With WIM's emoticons disabled, TwitchEmotes will handle all emote processing in whisper windows, including full animation support.*

+## Contributing

+See CONTRIBUTING.md for instructions on adding emotes (static and animated) and the required lua changes.

 ## Credits

 - **Original addon:** [Twitch Emotes v2](https://www.curseforge.com/wow/addons/twitch-emotes-v2) by [ren9790](https://addons.wago.io/user/ren9790)